benhutchins/docker-mediawiki/README.md

 It is highly recommend you mount a shared volume so uploaded files and images will be outside of the docker container.

-By default the shared volume must be mounted to `/data` on the container, you can change this using by using `-e MEDIAWIKI_SHARED=/new/data/path`.

 Additionally if a `composer.lock` **and** a `composer.json` are detected, the container will automatically download [composer](https://getcomposer.org) and run `composer install`.
 Composer can be used to install additional extensions, skins and dependencies.

 ## Accessing MediaWiki